ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-loading-cell-renderer/_simple-renderer-angular.md

 [[only-angular]]
-|Below is a simple example of loading cell renderer component class:
+|Below is a simple example of loading cell renderer component:
 |
 |```js
 |import {Component} from '@angular/core';